John-Akech/helo-world/README.md

 # helo-world
-A public repositeory contains the best practice about creating and maintaining repositories to gain a maximun
+A public repositeory contains the best practice about creating and maintaining repositories to gain a maximun.